Gamma Circini

-Gamma Circini, Latinized from γ Circini, is a star system in the constellation Circinus.
-It was noted as a double star by Herschel in 1835, who estimated the separation as 1 arc second.
-It is visible to the naked eye with an apparent visual magnitude of 4.51.
+Gamma Circini is a star system in the constellation Circinus.
+Its name is a Bayer designation that is Latinized from γ Circini, and abbreviated Gamma Cir or γ Cir.
+This was noted as a double star by Herschel in 1835, who estimated the separation as 1 arc second.
+It is visible to the naked eye as a point of light with a combined apparent visual magnitude of 4.51.
 Based upon an annual parallax shift of 7.27 mas, it is about 450 light-years away.